adrianchen8662/adrianchen8662.github.io/_posts/2016-03-11-Argus-Overview.md

 author_staff_member: Adrian Chen
 ---

 Argus is the capstone project for the Open-Source Senior Design course at Purdue University.
 On the team is Ainesh Sootha, Justin Chan and Adrian Chen.
-You can find it hosted <a href="https://github.com/adrianchen8662/argus">on Github</a>.
-Track our progress <a href="https://github.com/users/adrianchen8662/projects/2/views/1">here</a>.
+You can find it hosted <a href="https://github.com/adrianchen8662/argus" target="_blank">on Github</a>.
+Track our progress <a href="https://github.com/users/adrianchen8662/projects/2/views/1" target="_blank">here</a>.

 ## How Argus Works